 How Express Entry Draws Actually Work

 Express Entry draws are conducted by Immigration, Refugees and Citizenship Canada (IRCC) to select candidates from the pool based on their CRS scores.
 In each round, the government decides how many candidates to invite and ranks profiles from highest to lowest score.
 Invitations are then issued until the quota for that draw is reached.
-The CRS cut-off score reflects the score of the lowest-ranked candidate invited in that round, and it can change depending on the number of candidates and immigration targets.

 Key Components of an Express Entry Draw